Updated May 9, 2026

 In case you were wondering, we did go ahead and paint the whole shed.
 I just don’t know if I love this color with the brown roof, though.
 What do you think?

 Not sure if a dry pour concrete slab is the way to go for you?
 What about pavers instead?
-I have a full tutorial for how I widened my driver with pavers, but the concept could easily be applied to laying a small paver patio rather than pouring a small slab from concrete.
+I have a full tutorial for how I widened my driveway with pavers, but the concept could easily be applied to laying a small paver patio rather than pouring a small slab from concrete.

 I’ve also hired workers to pour concrete on projects that were just too big for me.
 Here’s the post with all my insights for hiring off of Facebook Marketplace.